A Tour of Cycstub

 which includes most cyclus kernel headers as a convenience for new archetype developers.
 You’re more than welcome to include the specific kernel headers you need if you require a smaller executable.

-Moving on in the header file we come to the class declaration
+Moving on in the header file we come to the class declaration inside the namespace of this specific module library, stublibrary, with standard Doxygen documentation strings.

 class StubFacility : public cyclus::Facility {